LapisGit/LapisGit/README.md

 # Hi, I'm Lapis!

 I'm a high school student who does game development and modding.
-My main tools are Godot and GDScript.
+My main languages are GDScript (Godot), and C#.

 ## Projects I'm proud of
 - [**OpenWeather**](https://lapis.codes/openweather) – A in-development open-source weather app made in Godot 4.4.1